-Provisions are charged as an expense to profit or loss in the year that the Company becomes aware of the obligation.
-The expenditure required to settle the obligation is measured at the best estimate at the Statement of Financial Position date, taking into account relevant risks and uncertainties.
+Provisions are charged as an expense to profit or loss in the year that the Company becomes aware of the obligation, and are measured at the best estimate at the Statement of Financial Position date of the expenditure required to settle the obligation, taking into account relevant risks and uncertainties.

-When payments are eventually made, they are charged to the provision carried in the Statement of Financial Position.
+When payments are made, they are charged to the provision carried in the Statement of Financial Position.

-3. JUDGEMENTS IN APPLYING ACCOUNTING POLICIES AND KEY SOURCES OF ESTIMATION UNCERTAINTY
+3 JUDGEMENTS IN APPLYING ACCOUNTING POLICIES AND KEY SOURCES OF ESTIMATION UNCERTAINTY